 - Mechanical & physical controls: trapping, mulching, manipulating habitats, and installing barriers.

 - Cultural controls: planting pest-resistant plant varieties, rotating crops, incorporating companion plants, and improving sanitation.

 Biological controls are a broad group of methods that can look very different depending on the problem at hand.

-Purple loosestrife is a weed that will take over entire wetlands, causing loss of biodiversity that harms the wildlife who depend on native plants for food and shelter.
+Purple loosestrife is an invasive species that will take over entire wetlands, causing loss of biodiversity that harms the wildlife who depend on native plants for food and shelter.
 Birds are especially affected by the loss of nesting habitat.
 Large infestations can slow water flow, altering nutrient levels and producing stagnant conditions.
 Earlier this year, the Tualatin SWCD Invasive Species Program strategically released 500 black-margined loosestrife beetles and 100 loosestrife root weevils at a large site infested with purple loosestrife.
 The beetles and their larvae reduce the plant’s ability to photosynthesize and reproduce by eating its leaves and flowers.
 The weevils attack purple loosestrife from underground.
 These insects and their larvae feed on the plant’s roots, which depletes its energy stores and can eventually kill it.
 The beetles and weevils are natural predators of purple loosestrife and also come from Europe and Asia.
 In its native habitat, the bugs control purple loosestrife by using it as a primary food source.
 Before using them as a biological control here in North America, the insects are carefully tested to ensure native plants aren’t harmed during the process.